 STAY THE NIGHT

 Be lulled to sleep by the Columbia River, and be poised for a new adventure.
-Best Western Plus is a dog-friendly hotel boasting rooms with river views and an indoor pool.
+Best Western Plus in Cascade Locks or Skamania Lodge in Stevenson both have river views and indoor pools.